sscardapane/reprodl2021/README.md

 &nbsp;

-8. At the end we deploy the Torchserve REST API on a localhost ready to serve.
+8. At the end we deploy the Torchserve REST API on localhost ready to serve.

 ```bash
 torchserve --start --model-store ./serve/model_store --models audionet=AUDIONET.mar --no-config-snapshots